pomerium/documentation/content/docs/concepts/mutual-auth.md

 ## Mutual authentication with a sidecar

 If your company depends on software that was not built for mutual authentication, you can still secure those services using a **Sidecar**.
-A sidecare is software designed to access a service, and provides the authentication for traffic routed to that service.
+A sidecar is software designed to access a service, and provides the authentication for traffic routed to that service.

 Pomerium describes the technical steps to test such a configuration using Envoy and Docker containers in the [JWT Verification] guide, but you can see a sidecar described conceptually below: